Leona Maguire: 2016

 On 12 June 2016 at Dún Laoghaire Golf Club, Maguire was part of the Great Britain & Ireland team which defeated the US in an 11½ to 8½ win in the 2016 Curtis Cup.
 She contributed 4 points to the winning total.
 On 21 June, Maguire was selected on the All-ACC Academic Team for the second year in a row.
 In June, Maguire was selected to Golfweek First Team All-America for the second straight season.
-On 5 Jul,y Maguire was selected for the 2015-16 WGCA All-American Scholars Team which recognises academic excellence as well as athletic excellence, for the second year in a row.
+On 5 July Maguire was selected for the 2015-16 WGCA All-American Scholars Team which recognises academic excellence as well as athletic excellence, for the second year in a row.

 On 31 July at the Woburn Golf and Country Club in England, Maguire won the Smyth Salver when she finished as the leading amateur at the Ricoh Women's British Open, one of the major championships.
 As an amateur, she forfeited her 25th place prize money of $25,500, after rounds of 71, 70, 68, 75.
 In the last 12 months, she forfeited over $100,000 in prize money as a result of her amateur status, despite playing only a handful of professional tournaments.
 As a result of the points earned at the British Open, she regained her world number one amateur ranking on 3 August 2016.

 On 15 August 2016, Maguire was awarded the Mark H. McCormack Medal given annually to the number one ranked female amateur player in the world.
 This is the second successive season Maguire has won the award.
 On 20 August Maguire finished 21st overall and was the leading amateur at the Rio Olympics Women's Golf for a two under par total of 282, with scores of 74, 65, 74, 69.

 On 17 September, Maguire helped Ireland to a third place bronze medal in the 2016 Espirito Santo Trophy held at Mayakoka El Camaleon Golf Club in Mexico.
 Maguire finished in a tie for 6th place in the individual rankings with rounds of 72, 70, 71, 69 for a 6-under-par total of 282.
 On 28 September, Maguire was awarded the European Ladies' Amateur Golf Ranking's gold medal for the second successive year.
 On 2 November, she helped Duke win the East Lake Cup held at East Lake Golf Club in Atlanta, Georgia, USA, beating Washington State in the final.
 On 28 November, Maguire was chosen as a member of the Global Golf Post All-Star amateur team of 2016.

 On 3 August, Maguire announced she would turn professional after the Brazil Olympics and would enter the LPGA Tour qualifying school in October.
 After successfully completing stage II at qualifying school, Maguire withdrew prior to stage III and stated she would return to Duke.
+In December she won the Irish Women's Amateur Golfer of The Year award for the fourth time.